PatrickRay88/MortgageCalculatorAPP_Python/README.md

 # MortgageCalculatorAPP_Python
-Contains the scripts for a web app that takes inputs to calculate payoff savings and date Mortgage website will analyze adding an extra principal payment or adding lump sum but not both. this does both.
+A web app that takes inputs to calculate payoff savings and projected date My current mortgage website will analyze adding an extra principal payment or adding lump sum but not both. this does both, with pizaaz.